alvinkenyagah/Bot-Battlr/README.md

 <li>A user is able to See profiles of all bots rendered.</li>
 <li>A user is able to Add an individual bot to their bot army.Once a bot is listed the user cannot enlist a bot again. </li>
 <li>A user is able to release a bot from their army by clicking on it</li>
-<li>Discharge a bot from their service forever, by clicking the red button marked "x", which would delete the bot both from the backend and from the frontend.</li>
+<li>A user is able to discharge a bot from their service forever, by clicking the red button marked "x", which would delete the bot both from the backend and from the frontend.</li>

 </ul>